Plan of Priorities: substances prioritized for assessment under CEPA

 Bisphenol A structural analogues and functional alternatives (BPA SAFA)

 Bisphenols are used in a variety of ways, including in plastics, thermal paper and other paper products, paint additives, adhesives and sealants, and in various automotive parts.
-This group contains a variety of substances that are structural analogs or functional alternatives for Bisphenol A (BPA), a chemical with endocrine disrupting properties that was in 2008 and concluded to be a risk to the environment and human health under CEPA.
-Regulatory action for BPA, as well as consumer and market shifts toward “BPA-free” products, has led to a rise in the use of BPA alternatives (e.g., Bisphenol S) that have not been assessed.
+This group contains a variety of substances that are structural analogs or functional alternatives for Bisphenol A (BPA), a chemical with endocrine disrupting properties that was assessed in 2008 as toxic as defined in section 64 of CEPA and added to Schedule 1 of CEPA due to the risk to the environment and human health .
+Regulatory action for BPA, as well as consumer and market shifts toward “BPA-free” products, has led to a rise in the use of BPA alternatives (such as Bisphenol S) that have not been assessed.
 A technical consultation document for a group of Bisphenol A structural analogues and functional alternatives (BPA SAFAs) was published in December of 2020, followed by an information gathering initiative on these substances in November 2021.

 Coumarins